CAIS-ACSI/CAIS2022/content/talk/6.Shiri/index.md

 location: "[https://zoom.us/j/88016818664](https://us06web.zoom.us/j/88016818664?wd=bWlEMk1oZ3FyWTVFNXZISUh4dlZJdz09)"

-abstract: "This paper reports on a US-funded research project that examines the development of an assessment framework for digital content reuse by cultural heritage organizations.
-Specifically, it provides a conceptual framework for a nuanced understanding of digital object/content use and reuse and introduces a set of ethical considerations and guidelines for the assessment of digital object/content reuse in digital, archives, and repositories."
+abstract: "This paper reports on a US-funded research project that investigates the development of an assessment framework for digital content reuse by cultural heritage organizations.
+Specifically, it will provide a conceptual framework for a nuanced understanding of digital object/content use and reuse and will introduce a set of ethical guidelines for the assessment of digital object/content reuse in digital, archives, and repositories."

 date: "2022-06-08T12:30:00Z"
 date_end: "2022-06-08T13:00:00Z"